-The final farewell for Illuminations: Reflections of Earth is sadly upon us, but Disney fans can look forward to a new nighttime spectacular, Epcot Forever, debuting on October 1st.
+We sadly bid a final farewell to Illuminations: Reflections of Earth in the fall of 2019, but we were happy to say hello to a new, temporary nighttime spectacular, Epcot Forever.
+Currently, Disney fans are looking forward to the debut of the new long-running show, HarmonioUS, in the spring of 2020.
 That makes now the perfect time to consider attending the Frozen Ever After Dessert Party to say goodbye to the old and hello to the new from a special viewing area in Epcot’s World Showcase.
 We attended the party recently to determine if it’s worth it, and we can report that it is—if you plan for it appropriately.
-Check out the video or read our review in full below to learn how to make it worth your time and money.
+Check out the video here (or on our YouTube channel) or read our review in full below to learn how to make it worth your time and money.

 For the first time in forever,